-On the 10 October 2024, the ECO team conducted on-water inspections of one farm in Small Bay (Salmar Trading) and one farm in Big Bay (Lagoon Aqua Farm).
+On the 18 November 2024, the ECO team conducted on-water inspections of four farms in Small Bay and two farms in Big Bay.
 A summary update of the general condition of the farms observed during July 2024 Audit:

-- Not all lines were straight and taught. - There was minimal biofouling on infrastructure. - Unique identifying markers and line number was not present on the line markers, which makes the identification of farm infrastructure and lines challenging. - All farms were compliant with the authorised numbers of lines/rafts in the water.
+- Not all lines were straight and taught. - Two lines were submerged due to high levels of biofouling. - Several rafts were broken during rough seas and high winds. - Unique identifying markers and line number was not present on the line markers or rafts, which makes the identification of farm infrastructure and lines challenging. - All farms were compliant with the authorised numbers of lines/rafts in the water.